AADC Documentary and 2020 Intensive

 Immediately after surgery, many children experience dyskinesia, a morbid condition of the nervous systems where there is excessive, flailing movements of the limbs.
 This initial dyskinetic phase subsides over a period of 4-6 months and it is after this period that children begin to regain voluntary control over their bodies.

-Lisa Flint, the chairman of the AADC Research Trust, is currently conducting a research project to document the progress of 9 children who are currently undergoing gene therapy.
+Lisa Flint, the chairman of the AADC Research Trust, is currently conducting a research project to document the progress of nine children who are currently undergoing gene therapy.
 We have been enlisted to provide new somatic interventions to help AADC children navigate through their gene therapy journey.
 In October 2019, founder Yuji Oka travelled to the UK to assess some of the children involved in the project.
-We hope to return again in January 2020 to follow up with the children after their Gene Therapy treatments and then return once again in July 2020 to implement a full 2 week intensive which will involve daily sessions of therapy for all participating children.
+He returned again in January 2020 to follow up with the children after their Gene Therapy and provided a full 10-day intensive which involved daily therapy sessions for all of the participating children.

 As part of the research documentation, we hope to film a documentary about the progress of these children as they go through each phase of the Gene Therapy process.
 The filming has already begun and the initial results have been promising.
 Each week, we are discovering more and more about the treatment of this rare condition.
 It is a fascinating process as many of these children must re-learn movement from scratch.
 Through Adapted Spiral Praxis, we are confident that we can help these children through each step of the healing process and bring them to a place where they can re-gain awareness and confidence in their own bodies.